 As in other shipping sectors, chemical tanker sale and purchase values also show a relationship with the charter market and newbuilding prices.
 Newbuilding prices are influenced by shipyard capacity and increased steel prices; second-hand vessel values may vary because of the country of construction and the level of outfitting of such vessels.
 Although there has been a relatively high level of activity in recent years, chemical vessels can be difficult to market to buyers due to the complexity of operations in the chemical market and they may not always achieve their initial newbuilding premium.
 Newbuilding price trends in the chemical tanker sector are more difficult to track than product tankers due to the lower volume of ordering and variation in specification.
 Newbuilding prices increased in 2022 due to high material costs, labor shortages, global inflationary pressures, and limited shipyards slots.
-Second-hand prices strengthened due to tight supply and high newbuilding prices.
-In 2022, prices were higher than the average prices over the past ten years for both newbuilding and secondhand vessels.
+Newbuilding prices increased further in 2023 despite softening steel prices due to global inflationary pressures.
+Second-hand prices strengthened due to limited tonnage availability and high freight rates.
+In 2023, prices were higher than the average prices over the past ten years for both newbuilding and secondhand vessels.